As Europe needs workers, Syrians face push to return – DW – 12/16/2024

 The decisions heightened nervousness among the more than 1.5 million Syrians who have settled in Europe since the civil war began in 2011.

-Particularly alarming were remarks by Austrian Interior Minister Gerhard Karner, who instructed his ministry to prepare a program for the "orderly repatriation and deportation to Syria."
-Similar calls have been made by German politicians.
+Particularly alarming were remarks by Austrian Interior Minister Gerhard Karner, who instructed his ministry to prepare a program for the "orderly repatriation and deportation to ."
+German politicians have made similar calls.

 European governments appeared to be seizing the moment of Assad's ouster to address growing public unease over high migration rates.